XuhuiHan/fast-deployment-passive-rfid-temperature-sensing/README.md

-# Fast-Deployable Passive RFID Temperature Sensing via Robust Persistence-Time Fusion and One-Point Calibration
+# Robust and Fast-Deployment Passive RFID Temperature Sensing

-This repository contains the experimental code and versioned input data for the paper **Fast-Deployable Passive RFID Temperature Sensing via Robust Persistence-Time Fusion and One-Point Calibration**.
+This repository contains the experimental code and versioned input data for the paper **Robust and Fast-Deployment Passive RFID Temperature Sensing**.
 It supports from-scratch reproduction and contains no pretrained model JSON, expected-result archive, generated numerical result, log, or manuscript image.

 ## Repository layout